k-loki/Mars-spectrometry-14th-place-solution/README.md

 TLDR:

 NASA's rover sends back data after conducting evolutionary gas analysis on the soil samples it collected.
-We need to model if given 10 compounds are present in the sample.
+We need to model the data if given 10 compounds are present in the sample.

 The story so far: